enviodev/hyperindex/codegenerator/README.md

 ```typescript
 <ContractName>Contract_ < EventName > _handler;
 ```
+**NOTE**: the syntax is slightly different for javascript and rescript.
+See [handler docs](https://docs.envio.dev/docs/event-handlers#handler-function).

 For a comprehensive guide on Event Handlers, please refer to the [provided documentation](https://docs.envio.dev/docs/event-handlers).